 Some are attempting even longer journeys than Aston's.
 Norwegian Aleksander Gamme is trying to ski more than 2,200 kilometers (1,300 miles) from Hercules Inlet to the South Pole and back.
 The Australian team James Castrission and Justin Jones are attempting a similar feat.

-The skiers carry beacons to pinpoint their positions, and the company has ski-equipped planes at the ready to rescue any team that runs into trouble.
+The skiers carry satellite phones, and those on solo expeditions also carry emergency beacons to pinpoint their positions.
+The company has ski-equipped planes at the ready to assist or rescue any team that runs into trouble.

 "People get injured all the time," McDowell said.
 "Thus far this season, there have been five or six that have been pulled from the field."

 Aston said she is mindful of the fine line between in control and out of control.